Chapter 17: Long Live the King

 She nodded meekly, eyes on the floor.

 “You must be thirsty.”
-He put the cup to her lips and after she drank, removed her loose gown.
-It fell to the floor.
+He put the cup to her lips and, after she drank, removed her loose gown.
+And dropped it to the floor.
 She stiffened at his touch, but he continued to explore.
-He lifted her chin, cradling her in his arms.
-Then laid her on a table, pushing parchments to the floor.
+Cradling her in his arms, he laid her on a table, pushing parchments to the floor.
 He removed her bonds and coached her to do what he liked.

 He enjoyed her, despite her inexperience.